Storm's Sue Bird needs surgery, will be out indefinitely

 SEATTLE (AP) — Seattle Storm guard Sue Bird needs arthroscopic surgery on her left knee and will be out indefinitely, another big blow for the defending WNBA champs.

-The Storm announced Tuesday that the 11-time All-Star has a loose body in her left knee.
-Bird will undergo surgery in Connecticut in the near future.
+The Storm said Tuesday that the 11-time All-Star has a loose body in her knee.
+Bird will undergo surgery in Connecticut in the near future and will return to Seattle for rehab.

+"The most important thing to us is that Sue is healthy and strong.
+Based on her feedback and evaluation from her longtime surgeon and our medical team, it was determined the best course of action was a scope," Storm CEO and general manager Alisha Valavanis said.
+"We have confidence this will support Sue's full recovery and we look forward to her return to the court."

 Fansided.com first reported on Bird's surgery.
 Bird did not play in either of Seattle's preseason games.